BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-10-hands-on-arduino.md

 We'll see how far we get, and move what's left to a later class:

- - Interfacing the Arduino with a sensor (using Arduino C)
+ - Interfacing the Arduino with basic sensors (using Arduino C)
  - Getting data from an Arduino to a computer with SD cards
- - Bridging to Arduinos with Bluetooth and serial
+ - Bridging to Arduinos with serial
- - Establishing and maintaining reliable connections
- - Micro-databases and communications protocols
- - Networking peripherals
- - Basic data management
- - Advanced sensors